joshuapearson/tucson-josh/content/posts/rust-trait-errors/index.md

 ### A Simple Error for a Simple Use Case

-We'll start off by creating a simple key-value utility that uses `String` for both the key and the value.
+We'll start off by creating a bare-bones key-value utility that uses `String` for both the key and the value.
 We will enforce that all keys must not be an empty string, though, which will be our only error case.
 The implementation will be a very thin wrapper around the standard library's `HashMap`.